Phenomenon, Question, and Enduring Understanding

 The principles of any sensible planning framework implore us to identify what students should know, or be able to do, when they are done.
 They also implore us to identify these understandings at the outset of instruction.

-In every classroom, regardless of age, and regardless of science content, we have one singular enduring understanding we want each and every student to walk away with: The stuff we put in our water does not disappear.
+In every classroom, regardless of age, and regardless of science content, we have one singular enduring understanding we want each and every student to walk away with: The stuff we put in our water (and down our drains) DOES NOT disappear.
 The extent to which we unpack that understanding or the acceptable evidence of mastery depend again on the age group we are working with, the grade-appropriate standards, and the amount of time we are given with our chosen audience.

 However, everything we teach—from how the wastewater system in our homes work, to how Central San maintains our complex system of pipes underground, to how we treat the volumes of wastewater we receive each day, to the steps we take to ensure that our water is clean and safe to return to the environment—all have this central understanding at their core.